Jump To Section

 How To Get Rid Of Cockroaches In Kitchen Cabinets?

 Having cockroaches in kitchen cabinets is a nightmare scenario.
-You open your kitchen cabinet to get something to eat, and you see something scurry in the background.
+You open your kitchen cabinet to grab a bite to eat, and see something scurry in the background.
 Your worst fears are that you have roaches, but how can these bugs get into your clean home?
 You try to be so careful and make sure the trash is taken out regularly.
 Now you’re wondering what this critter has touched and how many others are in your house too.

-First, you should know that anyone can get cockroaches, as they don’t respect your neighborhood or status in life.
+First, you should know that anyone can get cockroaches in kitchen cabinets.
+Cockroaches don’t care about your neighborhood or status in life.
 Second, being clean will help them to stay away, but there are no guarantees.
-Many different types of roaches plague people in the state of New Jersey, seven to be exact.
+Many different types of roaches plague people in the state of New Jersey—seven to be exact.
 Some of them prefer the warmth of your abode, while others would love nothing better than to stay away.

 It’s those pesky critters that wander in and decide to mate that cause the most significant problems.
 Before you jump to conclusions, head to the hardware store, and spend tons of money on treatments, you need to verify what bug you saw.
-Many bugs look like roaches, but they are not even closely related.
+Many bugs look like those cockroaches in your kitchen cabinets, but they are not even closely related.

 For instance, you can have a beetle that looks like a roach, but it’s just a cousin.
 Water bugs are another similar critter that has a cockroach’s appearance, but they can be a whole different problem.
 It’s best to catch one of the bugs and closely examine it before spending a dime.
 You want to make sure you have the right treatment for the right pest.

-You want to verify that you’re dealing with the right pest.
 The first thing you want to do is look for evidence.
-First, if you have a roach problem, you’re going to find them in the kitchen or bathroom area.
+First, if you have a “cockroach in kitchen cabinets” problem, you’re going to find them in the kitchen or bathroom area.
 Remember, these are nocturnal bugs, so they only like to come out at night.
 They hide in crevasses and creases during the day, and they will make themselves known if you startle them.

 If you have cockroaches in kitchen cabinets you will see black dots in all the cracks in the corners of the cabinets.